renebarto/baremetal/doc/tutorials/26-i2c-display.md

 ## Tutorial setup {#TUTORIAL_26_I2C_DISPLAY_TUTORIAL_SETUP}

-As in the previous tutorial, you will find the code integrated into the CMake structure, in `tutorial/22-i2c-lcd`.
+As in the previous tutorial, you will find the code integrated into the CMake structure, in `tutorial/26-i2c-display`.
 In the same way, the project names are adapted to make sure there are no conflicts.

 ### Tutorial results {#TUTORIAL_26_I2C_DISPLAY_TUTORIAL_SETUP_TUTORIAL_RESULTS}

 This tutorial will result in (next to the main project structure):
+- a library `output/Debug/lib/baremetal-26.a`
-- a library `output/Debug/lib/baremetal-22.a`
+- a library `output/Debug/lib/device-26.a`
-- a library `output/Debug/lib/device-22.a`
+- a library `output/Debug/lib/stdlib-26.a`
-- a library `output/Debug/lib/stdlib-22.a`
+- a library `output/Debug/lib/unittest-26.a`
-- an application `output/Debug/bin/22-i2c-lcd.elf`
+- an application `output/Debug/bin/26-i2c-display.elf`
-- an image in `deploy/Debug/22-i2c-lcd-image`
+- an image in `deploy/Debug/26-i2c-display-image`

 ## Controlling a I2C LCD display {#TUTORIAL_26_I2C_DISPLAY_CONTROLLING_A_I2C_LCD_DISPLAY}